timtroendle/possibility-for-electricity-autarky/report/paper.md

 # Acknowledgements

-The work of Tim Tröndle and Johan Lilliestam was supported by a European Research Council grant (contract number 715132).
+The work of Tim Tröndle and Johan Lilliestam was supported by a European Research Council grant (TRIPOD project, grant agreement number 715132).

 # Declarations of interest